Product Discovery Techniques: Methods, Frameworks, and Tools

 You can A/B test almost anything — from homepage headlines and call-to-action buttons to layout designs or onboarding flows.

-Each of these product discovery tools tackles a specific part of the discovery process, making your work easier, faster, and smarter.
+Each of the tools we review below tackles a specific part of the discovery process, making your work easier, faster, and smarter.
 Combine them, if you want, to create a seamless workflow that drives better results.

 Use it to compile data from multiple sources — even those scattered Excel files — and turn it into a searchable collection.
 It’s like Google for your product discovery.